Kara (South Korean group): 2014–2016: Second line-up changes, Day & Night, In Love, Girl's Story and disbandment

+2022–present: Reunion, Move Again, Karasia 2024 & I Do I Do

 On June 11, 2022, former Kara members Gyuri, Seungyeon, Nicole, Jiyoung and Youngji reunited for a group photoshoot which was shared on each of their Instagram accounts.
 Three days later, it was reported that the members of Kara were in the process of discussing a reunion single in celebration of their 15th anniversary.
 On September 19, 2022, it was announced that Kara would be releasing an album under RBW to commemorate the 15th anniversary of their debut in November, with Nicole and Jiyoung rejoining the group.
 On October 18, it was confirmed that the new album, titled Move Again, would be released on November 29.
 On October 20, it was announced that the Japanese version of the album would be released.
 After the release of the new album, KARA will hold fan meetings in Fukuoka, Yokohama, etc. starting in Osaka, Japan on February 23, 2023.

 On November 10, it was announced that Kara would be holding their comeback stage at the 2022 MAMA Awards.
 On November 11, it was confirmed the group had finished filming their comeback music video.
 On March 8, 2023, it was announced that Kara would be holding a fan meeting in South Korea on April 8, marking their first Korean fan meet in 9 years.

+As of 18 February 2024, they no longer appear on RBW's list of artist on their website, but do on their Japanese website.
+On March 12, it was announced that Kara would be starring in a new reality show, focusing on the group embarking on a 15th anniversary vacation.
+It will be the group's first reality show since their debut.
+On April 3, Kara announced "The 5th Japan Tour 2024 Karasia," their first tour in 9 years after "The 4th Japan Tour 2015 Karasia."
+The tour will be held in Tokyo from August 17 to 18 and in Osaka from August 24 to 25.

+On June 18, Kara announced they would have a comeback in July with a new single.
+This single, "I Do I Do," was released in both Japanese and Korean on July 24.
+The single debuted at 6th place in Japan's Oricon Daily Albums Chart on the first day of release.
+A pre-release single for this comeback, "Hello," was released on July 16, featuring vocals from late member Hara.
+The single was originally recorded in 2013 by Kara for their album Full Bloom, but ultimately wasn't included in it.
+It was later released in Japanese by Hara for her single, "Midnight Queen."On April 26, 2025, Kara announced their upcoming tour of Japan, titled 'The 6th Japan Tour 2025 Karasia: Magical World'.
+The tour will held on July 5 to 6 in Yokohama & on August 2 to 3 in Kobe.On May 22, 2025, Kara announced Karasia tour in Macau titled 'The Phoenix Tour'.
+The tour will held on August 30 at Macau Studio City Event Center.